bevy-cheatbook/bevy-cheatbook/src/programming/states.md

 ## Known Pitfalls and Limitations

-### Events

-When receiving [events][cb::event] in systems that don't run all the time, such as during a pause state, you will miss any events that are sent during the frames when the receiving systems are not running!

-To mitigate this, you could implement a [custom cleanup strategy][cb::event-manual], to manually manage the lifetime of the relevant event types.

 ### Combining with Other Run Criteria

-Because states are implemented using [run criteria][cb::runcriteria], it is tricky to combine them with other uses of run criteria, such as [fixed timestep][cb::fixedtimestep].
+Because states are implemented using [run criteria][cb::runcriteria], they cannot be combined with other uses of run criteria, such as [fixed timestep][cb::fixedtimestep].

 If you try to add another run criteria to your system set, it would replace Bevy's state-management run criteria!
 This would make the system set no longer constrained to run as part of a state!

-It may still be possible to accomplish such use cases using some trickery.

-(TODO) show an example of how it could be done.
+Consider using [`iyes_loopless`][project::iyes_loopless], which does not have such limitations.

+### Multiple Stages

+Bevy states cannot work across multiple [stages][cb::stage].
+Workarounds are available, but they are broken and buggy.

+This is a huge limitation in practice, as it greatly limits how you can use [commands][cb::commands].
+Not being able to use Commands is a big deal, as you cannot do things like spawn entities and operate on them during the same frame, among other important use cases.

+Consider using [`iyes_loopless`][project::iyes_loopless], which does not have such limitations.

 ### With Input